-This is an excerpt of our 2015 Social Media Action Plan for Hoteliers.
+This is an excerpt from our 2015 Social Media Action Plan for Hoteliers.
 CLICK HERE to download the full action plan.

 - Raise brand awareness

 - Increase sales

 - Improve brand perception